discoverygarden/dgi_migrate/modules/dgi_migrate_big_set_overrides/README.md

 ## Introduction

 A module that facilitates the process of migrations.
+In particular, Big Set Overrides was created to assist in extremely large migrations, which would typically see site slowdown and frequent failure.
+This module aims to reduce both of those.
+As such, it should only be enabled for the duration of a migration and is not recommended to be kept on otherwise.

 Big Set Overrides is responsible for doing a few main things:

  1. Disables the `repository_item_content_sync_helper_export` context so that `content_sync` doesn't export any nodes during the migration.
  2. Disables the `repository_item_media_content_sync_helper_export` context so that `content_sync` doesn't export any media during the migration.